igolas0/CarND-Unscented-Kalman-Filter-Project/README.md

+[//]: # (Image References)

+[image1]: ./src/nis_radar.png "nis radar"
+[image2]: ./src/nis_laser.png "nis laser"

-# Unscented Kalman Filter Project Starter Code
+# Unscented Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project reburic.
+In this project an Unscented Kalman Filter was utilized to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.

-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

-This repository includes two files that can be used to set up and intall [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.

-Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.

-1. mkdir build
-2. cd build
-3. cmake ..
-4. make
-5. ./UnscentedKF

-Note that the programs that need to be written to accomplish the project are src/ukf.cpp, src/ukf.h, tools.cpp, and tools.h
+The source code implemented to accomplish the project are src/ukf.cpp, src/ukf.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.
+The program main.cpp handles the communication with the simulator via uWebSocket.

 Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.

 INPUT: values provided by the simulator to the c++ program

-["sensor_measurement"] => the measurment that the simulator observed (either lidar or radar)
+["sensor_measurement"] => the measurement that the simulator observed (either lidar or radar)

 OUTPUT: values provided by the c++ program to the simulator